Charles Martinet: Mario Ambassador

+"Mario Ambassador" is the brand ambassador role conferred by Nintendo to Martinet following his departure from voicing characters in the Mario franchise.
+The role entails promoting the Mario franchise by interacting with fans, signing autographs, and performing the voices of Mario characters at events around the world.
+Martinet's transition to the Mario Ambassador role was officially announced on social networking website Twitter on August 21, 2023.
+Martinet's role as Mario Ambassador was later elaborated upon in a video released on September 7, 2023.
+In the video, he expressed enthusiasm about the opportunity to meet Mario fans around the world at future events.

+As Mario Ambassador, Martinet has attended several fan expos and some official Nintendo events, such as Nintendo Live 2024 Sydney and Nintendo Live 2025 Tokyo.
+As a part of the "Super Mario Bros.
+40th Anniversary", he made a guest appearance in a series of Q&A videos titled "40 Questions for Charles Martinet", which were published on the Nintendo Today! app from February to March 2026.

+In June 2025, it was reported that Martinet is not allowed to perform Mario's voice at conventions.
+He later confirmed that he was still allowed to perform Mario's voice, but would not improvise non-Mario phrases to maintain the integrity of the character.

 Public appearances

+Public appearances at events

 As the former voice of Mario, Martinet has become a well-known personality and has made public appearances at several video game related events where he meets fans for chat, photographs, and autographs.
-He has made regular appearances at game events such as Electronic Entertainment Expo, Gamescom, and the Eurogamer Expo, and at launch events of games like Super Mario Galaxy and its sequel.
+He has made regular appearances at game events such as Electronic Entertainment Expo, Gamescom, and the Eurogamer Expo, and at launch events of games like Super Mario Galaxy (2007), its sequel Super Mario Galaxy 2 (2010) and Super Mario Odyssey (2017).

+Mario in Real Time

+Martinet frequently appeared at Nintendo promotional events and trade shows during the 1990s, 2000s, and 2010s through the interactive live-performance system "Mario in Real Time" (MIRT).
+He portrayed Mario while interacting directly with audiences through motion-capture and voice performance technology.
+During the show, he also voiced other characters, including Luigi, Wario, and Donkey Kong.
+Because of the long shifts, Martinet suggested that Stevie Coyle take over his roles during breaks.

 Personal life

 In 2013, Martinet was evicted from his home in Sausalito, California following a legal dispute with the family of the recently deceased landlord.
 Dissatisfied with other homes in his price range, Martinet remained homeless for the next five years, focusing his time on game events.

 Martinet, having spent a large portion of his youth in Europe, speaks fluent French and Spanish, as well as some Italian.
 He resides in the Netherlands with his partner.